 - Solar pool heaters take up the most space and the most planning prior to installation.
 Some solar pool heaters will sit alongside the pool, and others can go on fencing, decking, or even on a roof so that they can absorb the most heat possible.
 Always measure and properly plan out your solar heater layout to ensure you have enough space.

 The size of your pool is a big consideration to keep in mind while shopping for your next pool heater because the larger the volume of the pool, the more energy required to heat the water to the desired temperature.
-Because of this, a solar pool heater is seldom used to heat a very large swimming pool.
+As such, a solar pool heater is seldom used to heat a very large swimming pool.
 However, if you really like the idea of solar energy heating up your pool, you might use two or more solar heaters to provide enough power to warm the water.

 For very large pools it is better to go with a gas pool heater or a powerful electric pool heater.
 Typically, pool heaters measure their heat potential in British Thermal Units, or BTUs.
 1 BTU raises the temperature of 1 pound of water by 1 degree, so the higher the BTUs of a pool heater, the faster it can raise the temperature of the water.